digvijaylp/SiNIRG/README.md

-# SiNIRG
+# SiNIR-G: Simulating Non-Interacting Replicas on GPUs
-Scripts for Implementing Simulations with Non-Interacting Replicas on OpenMM/OpenSMOG
+Eaxmple scripts for implementing simulations with Non-Interacting Replicas (NIR) on OpenMM/OpenSMOG